ACW1/hitchens/_drafts/the-arnolfini-reunion.md

 What this says, I think, is that it's all relative.
 Evil is trinitarian, too, but at a lower, more animal level.
 Its highest spiritual instance, the G-bird, is mere soul – *anima*.
 While the soul, represented by the eye G, has become flesh – a breast.
 And the body appears to be flesh hardened into bone: the large spinal G. In short, evil is much more material than good.
 To be good means to be less material and more spiritual.
 Moving closer to God means adding soft flesh to the hard bones, adding soul to turn the breast into an eye, and adding *Logos* to turn the weak, black G-bird into a ghost bird strong enough to rule body and soul.
 The adding of soft flesh doesn't seem very spiritual.
 On the contrary, it may seem like urging an ascetic to eat more and become fat.
 But, as the breast shows, flesh is relatively spiritual with regard to the bony body.
 So adding flesh to it should be seen as adding more spirit to the body, to make it easier for the mind to control it.

 Perhaps it was the feather in a sultan's turban that inspired Van Eyck to paint this setup in his signature.
 Seeing it as a symbol of a Holy Ghost that has become unholy and powerless.
 Unable to dominate the little snakes that form the turban, and certainly unable to dominate the satanic snake wearing it.
-I wonder if this view of the turban also applies to Van Eyck's *Man in a Turban* (1433), supposedly a self-portrait.
+I wonder if this view of the turban also applies to Van Eyck's *Portrait of a Man in a Turban* (1433), assumed to be a self-portrait.

 But first some final thoughts about this prong of the signature fork.
 The reversability of the goat-devil/snake-sultan image explains why especially the lower part of the devil was less convincing as a portrait.
 Why there was doubt about whether the G-bird formed his mouth or his chin, and why the triplets form such an odd snout.
 Making the devil look more like a goat, or like a Luciferian bat for that matter, would have made the sultan's portrait less recognizable.